Cleveland's First Bat Mitzvah Ceremony

 An abridged version of the essay can be found on the Reconstructionist Ritualwell website.
 Link to the article.

-Exactly 27 years later Cleveland's first Bat Mitzvah ceremony took place Continue.
+Exactly 27 years later Cleveland's first Bat Mitzvah ceremony took place.
+Read the story of that day.

 Top of page 1949 Bat Mitzvah Ceremony at Park Synagogue CJH Home